surveyorstories/bhudocs/docs/Tutorial-Modules/patta_sub-division.md

 1. **Project Consistency**:

-   - Both **Village Final Shape File** and **Government Land Shape File** layers must be in the **same projection** to avoid any misalignment during processing.
+   - Both **Village Final Shape File** and **Cutted Layer** layers must be in the **same projection** to avoid any misalignment during processing.
 Verify the projection settings of the layers and the project to ensure they match.
    - If needed, adjust the projection by right-clicking the layer and choosing **Layer CRS** or adjusting the **Project CRS** settings.

 2. **Save the Project**: